chepash/chepash/README.md

 - 🔞 I want to work with experienced colleagues.
 - 🏫 Learn new frameworks.
 - ✍🏻 I want to write clean, readable code.
+- 🤖 Excited about AI technology and its future impact.

 ### 🔨 My tech stack: